AussieSusan/HP1000/readme.md

 ## Limitations
 ### Unit Selection
 The driver only requests the parameter units form the console when a connection is established.
-Therefore, if you change the unit for a parameter, the Weewx program must be restarted.
+Therefore, if you change the unit for a parameter, the weeWx program must be restarted.
 Otherwise the information form the console will be misinterpreted.